Introduction

 Why French Press Coffee Matters for Restaurants and Cafes

-Offering French press coffee brings multiple benefits:
+Offering French press coffee brings multiple benefits that directly impact your bottom line:

-- Higher perceived value – According to a 2023 National Coffee Association survey, 68% of consumers consider French press a “specialty” method and are willing to pay $2–$4 more per cup.
+According to a 2023 National Coffee Association survey, 68% of consumers consider French press a “specialty” method and are willing to pay $2–$4 more per cup.
 This margin boost is significant for restaurant owners.
+In my experience, tables that order press coffee spend 12% more on dessert and second courses, enhancing overall revenue per seat.

 How to Offer French Press Coffee in Your Restaurant